PeopleScapes Research and Knowledge Exchange Centre

 Who we are

-Prof. Niall Finneran, Professor of Historical Archaeology and Heritage Studies, Faculty of Humanities and Social Sciences
+Prof. Niall Finneran, Professor of Historical Archaeology and Heritage Studies, School of History and Archaeology

-Dr Debra Gray, Reader in Social Psychology, Faculty of Humanities and Social Sciences
+Dr Debra Gray, Reader in Social Psychology, Department of Psychology

 If you are an external organisation or individual seeking to join us or to tap into our expertise, please do not hesitate to contact us.